KORE Wireless

-KORE Wireless is a publicly traded company that provides IoT connectivity, managed services, and related solutions.
+KORE Wireless is a privately-owned company that provides IoT connectivity, managed services, and related solutions.
 The company supports applications across sectors including healthcare, logistics, fleet, utilities, and industrial automation, with more than 20 million active connections reported worldwide.

 KORE operates as a global mobile virtual network operator (MVNO), offering multi-carrier connectivity in over 200 countries and territories.
 Its portfolio includes eSIM technologies, a connectivity management platform, and services for IoT deployment and operations.

 KORE became a public company in 2021 through a merger with Cerberus Telecom Acquisition Corp.
+As of July 2026, they have recently undergone changes to take it private, once again.
 The company is headquartered in Atlanta, Georgia.